 Make your own red hot cinnamon popcorn with this easy recipe!
 This recipe makes popcorn that’s coated with a red hot candy coating.

 We didn’t go to the mall very often while I was growing up.
 Even less frequent were the trips that involved a snack.
 Every once in a while, though, my mom would stop at the popcorn shop in the mall, and we would get popcorn and limeades.

 I’ve always liked cinnamon flavored things, so I always picked the cinnamon popcorn.
 I still crave that cinnamon popcorn, but I can’t get it where I live now.
 So, I’ve had to learn to make my own version.

-However, the popcorn don’t need to be completely coated before it goes into the oven.
+- Second, the popcorn don’t need to be completely coated before it goes into the oven.
 As you stir the popcorn, it will continue to get covered in the coating while it bakes.

-Second, gently break up the chunks of popcorn after it comes out of the oven while it’s still a little warm.
+- Third, gently break up the chunks of popcorn after it comes out of the oven while it’s still a little warm.

-Do I have to use the cinnamon extract?
+Do I Have to Use the Cinnamon Extract?

 This popcorn has a good, strong cinnamon flavor, but it isn’t too spicy.
 If you want a milder cinnamon flavor, you can omit the cinnamon extract.

 If you’ve tried this red hot cinnamon popcorn recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!

 Red Hot Cinnamon Popcorn